michelacameletti/risultati_modello_inla/README.md

 *The paper describes a nice application of statistical modelling to generate high resolution PM maps across Italy, which is difficult to obtain with other approaches (such as chemistry transport modelling).
 I am positive about this paper and would advise to accept it with minor revisions.
 Below I list some of the issues I like to see addressed in the final version, complemented by a list of small suggestions.*

 First of all, I would like to advise to structure the paper a bit further by grouping al methodology aspects in to the methods section.
-Now they are partly still in sections with results.
+Now they are partly still in sections with results. **Guido: creata una sezione software a fine paragrafo Materials and Methods.
+Rivedere con Michela e Giorgio dove posizionarlo**

 Second, I have the following questions and suggestions:

 - PM10 is measured with different techniques.
 Could you detect the impact of different techniques in the study?
 Or are the networks so well organized they use the same procedures? **Chiesto a Giorgio**